Rotavirus Cells - in fluid

 Since the vaccine was introduced in 2006, rotavirus disease has become less common.

-• Each year, the vaccine prevents an estimated 40,000 to 50,000 hospitalizations among US infants and young children.
+- Each year, the vaccine prevents an estimated 40,000-50,000 hospitalizations among US infants and young children.

-Most recent rotavirus outbreaks have been caused by low vaccination rates, which is why it is important to ensure your child is fully vaccinated.
+Most recent rotavirus outbreaks have been related to low vaccination rates, which is why it is important to make sure your child is fully vaccinated.

 Symptoms